dmaixner93/Sorting_Algorithms/README.md

 **Time complexity: O(n log(n))** - Best/average case | **O(n<sup>2</sup>)** - Worst case

-Quick sort is similar to merge sort in that it will break down the array of numbers into smaller arrays until the lengths have reach one.
+Quick sort is similar to merge sort in that it will break down the array of numbers into smaller arrays of single values.
 To begin breaking down the data, the algorithm chooses a **pivot** value.

 ![](images/quick_sort_one.png)

-In this version, we will select the first number of the array to be the pivot value.
-After selecting our pivot value, we will run through the rest of the numbers in the array.
-We will move numbers less than the pivot value to the left of it and numbers largers than the pivot value to the right.
+In this version, the algorithm will select the first value in the array to be the pivot value.
+After selecting the pivot value, the algorithm will iterate through the rest of the values in the array.
+The algorithm will move values less than the pivot value to the left of the pivot value and numbers larger than the pivot value to the right.

 ![](images/quick_sort_two.png)

-After moving all the numbers, in most cases there will be numbers to the left and numbers to the right of the pivot value.
-However, just because the values are all less than the pivot number, the numbers are not in the correct order.
-The numbers are moved in the order that they are read in respectively.
-This means that all the numbers less than the pivot value need to be sorted.
+After moving all the values, in most cases there will be values to the left and values to the right of the pivot value.
+However, just because the values are all less than the pivot value, the values are not necessarily in the correct order.
+The values are moved in the order that they are read respectively.
+This means that all the values less than the pivot value need to be sorted.

-To begin sorting the numbers less than th pivot number, let's pick a new pivot number.
+To begin sorting the numbers less than th pivot number, the algorithm picks a new pivot number.

 ![](images/quick_sort_three.png)

-Now that a new pivot number has been selected, the algorithm will now repeat the previous step.
-The numbers less than the new pivot number will be moved to the left, and the numbers greater than the new pivot number will be moved to the right.
+Now that a new pivot value has been selected, the algorithm will now repeat the previous step.
+The valuess less than the new pivot value will be moved to the left, and the values greater than the new pivot value will be moved to the right.

 ![](images/quick_sort_four.png)

-This will continue to happen until all the numbers less than the original pivot number 4 are sorted out.
-After sorting all the numbers less than 4, the algorithm will move on to the numbers that were greater than 4, repeating the exact same process.
+This process will continue to happen until all the valuess less than the original pivot number (original pivot values was four) are sorted out.
+After sorting all the values less than four, the algorithm will move on to the valuess that were greater than four, repeating the exact same process.

 ![](images/quick_sort_five.png)

-The algorithm will chose the first number greater than 4 as the new pivot number.
-The algorithm now reads through the rest of the numbers greater than 4 and will determine values less than the new pivot number (6) moving the to the left of it, and numbers greater than the new pivot number movign them to the right.
-In this example there are no numbers greater than 6.
+The algorithm will chose the first value greater than four as the new pivot value.
+The algorithm now reads through the rest of the values greater than four and will determine values less than the new pivot value (6) moving the to the left of it, and numbers greater than the new pivot value movign them to the right.
+In this example there are no values greater than 6.
 When 5 is moved to the left of 6, the algorithm is fully sorted.

 ![](images/quick_sort_six.png)